 Multi-Block Processing

-Multi-block messages are ground-to-air or air-to-ground transmissions in which the text information exceeds the size determined by the VDL mode 2 N1 value (typically 220-character limit in the ACARS text field).
-In order to send a message larger than a single block message but smaller than the maximum size allowed requires the use of a multi-block message.
+Multi-block messages are ground-to-air or air-to-ground transmissions in which the text information exceeds the size determined by the VDL mode 2 parameter N1-Uplink or N1-Downlink value.
+In order to send a message larger than a single ACARS block message requires the use of a multi-block message.

 Airline Ground Communication Standards limit ground-ground messages to 3840 characters including all address information.

-Multi-block message length is limited to 16 blocks.
+Multi-block message size is limited to 16 blocks.

-The aircraft shall limit the size of AOA messages to 3840 characters including all address information (see ARINC 620) and 16 AOA blocks
+The aircraft shall limit the size of downlink AOA messages to 3840 characters including all address information (see ARINC 620) and 16 AOA blocks.
+If the aircraft uses larger downlink AOA blocks when parameter N1-Downlink permits then the aircraft shall reduce the number of downlink AOA blocks in order to limit the AOA message size to 3840 characters.

 Multi-Block Downlinks

+The aircraft shall limit the size of downlink AOA messages to 3840 characters including all address information (see ARINC 620) and 16 AOA blocks.
+If the aircraft uses larger downlink AOA blocks when parameter N1-Downlink permits then the aircraft shall reduce the number of downlink AOA blocks in order to limit the AOA message size to 3840 characters.

 The suffix character in a downlink AOA block allows the ground to determine whether a block is, or is not, the last block of a message.
 This is accomplished by using the End of Block <ETB> character as the suffix in intermediate blocks and the End of Transmission <ETX> character as the suffix in the last block of a message.

 The downlink Message Sequence Number (MSN) allows the DSP to recognize independent messages and the sequence of blocks in a multi-block message.
 The downlink Message Sequence Number (MSN) allows the DSP to detect when downlink nesting occurs.
 The DSP procedures for delivering incomplete multi-block downlink messages are described in ARINC Specification 620.